georgebrindeiro/map_manager_api/map_manager_api.rst

 Data types used in interfaces
 =============================

+Data types are specified in detail to ensure cross-implementation compatibility.
+They are in general chosen to be generous enough in what they can represent, in order to avoid overflows and limitations.
+Client libraries are allowed to use other and shorter data types (for instance ``ROS::Time`` for ``TimeStamp`` in ROS) for the ease of interfacing, but the backend must use the proposed types.

+For a given type ``T``, we implicitely defines ``Ts`` to be a list of ``T``.
+We assume common scalar types (bool, int, float) to be available and defined implicitely.

 ``TransactionId``
   The unique identifier of a transaction, a ``Uint64``.
 ``TimeStamp``
   A high-precision time stamp, a tuple ``(Int64, Int32)`` in which the first element represents the number of seconds since 1 January 1970, not counting leap seconds (POSIX time), and the second element in the nano-second sub-precision.

-    FC: ROS is using ``(Int32, Int32)``, C++11 proposes ``(Rep, Ratio)`` where Rep is a number type and Ratio a multiplier in seconds.
-Why being so specific about it? and why this specific choice different from (some) (reasonnable) standards?
+``Interval``
+  A tuple ``(start:TimeStamp, end:TimeStamp)`` denoting a time interval.
 ``FrameId``
-  The unique identifier of a frame, a 32-byte array.
+  The unique identifier of a frame, a ``Uint64``.
-  In a distributed system, the first 16 bytes shall identify the host (for instance holding an IPv6 address); in a centralised system, these can be 0.
-  The last 16 bytes shall implement an identifier that is unique on this host, for instance an ever-increasing number.
-  The identifier space generated by 16 bytes is large enough such the host will never produce the same number twice during its life time.
-``FrameIds``
-  A list of ``FrameId``.

-    FC: gathering lists of stuff somewhere else may ease reading.
-Or you can define a generic list of Stuff as Stuffs.

 ``FrameName``
   A human-readable text naming important frames, like "world", a ``String``.

-    FC: shouldn't there be a Frame data: ``(FrameId, FrameName)`` (cf [g|s]etFrameName below)?

-    FC: It seems you can have several frames with the same name and then you use a unique index to differentiate.
-That's a choice worth of emphasis (I'm not sure I share that).
+  Frame names are unique in the whole system.
 ``Transform``
-  A non-probabilistic 3-D transformation, in SE(3), implemented as a 4x4 matrix of ``Float64``.
+  A deterministic 3-D transformation, in SE(3), implemented as a 4x4 matrix of ``Float64``.
-``EstimatedFrame``
-  A tuple ``(id: FrameId, transform: Transform)`` representing a frame with coordinates estimated with respect to another frame.

-    FC: here there is an implicit reference frame.
-Why not similar to Link?

-    FC: time is missing here.
-Cf static frame discussion above.

-``EstimatedFrames``
-  A list of ``EstimatedFrame``.
-``ProbTransform``
+``AttachedTransform``
+  A transformation attached to a frame (the coordinate frame this transform defines), a tuple ``(id: FrameId, transform: Transform)``.
+``EstimatedFrameSet``
+  The result of a graph relaxation operation.
+  A structure ``(origin: FrameId, time: Interval, estimates: AttachedTransform)``, in which ``estimates`` are frames expressed with respect to ``origin``, during the interval ``time``.
+``UncertainTransform``
-  A probabilistic 3-D transformation in SE(3), composed of a ``Transform`` and a 6x6 covarience matrix.
+  An uncertain 3-D transformation in SE(3), composed of a ``Transform`` and a Gaussian uncertainty of the transformation in the tangent space of SE(3) (a 6x6 covarience matrix).

-  **SM: What is this encoding?**
-  **PTF: I know what encoding I like.
-It is different than the encoding suggested for ROS.
-Whatever we pick, it should be clearly documented (mathematically) with a little library attached.
-My implementation is here https://github.com/furgalep/Schweizer-Messer/tree/master/sm_kinematics but it probably needs some more editing and documentation.**
-``LinkType``
-  A type of link, a ``String``.
-  This allows multiple links of different types between two frames.

-    FC: I'm mixed between calling it a LinkLabel and keeping LinkType but with an enum instead of a string.

-    FC: Allowance of multiple links of different types is described below, but does not seem necessary here.

 ``LinkId``
-  A tuple ``(frame0: FrameId, frame1: FrameId, type: LinkType, time: TimeStamp)``.
-  This uniquely identifies a link.
-  The map manager cannot hold two ``LinkId`` with similar ``type`` and ``time``, and similar but inverted frames ``frame0`` and ``frame1``.
-``LinkIds``
-  A list of ``LinkId``.
+  The unique identifier of a link, a ``Uint64``.
 ``Link``
+  A structure ``(link: LinkId, childFrame: FrameId, parentFrame: FrameId, label: String, time: TimeStamp, transformation: UncertainTransform, confidence: Float64)``.
+  This links ``childFrame`` to ``parentFrame``, by expressing how to transform points from the first to the second, with uncertainty and at a give ``time``.
-  A tuple ``(link: LinkId, transformation: ProbTransform, confidence: Float64)``, in which ``confidence`` expresses how much the link creator was confident that this link actually exists.
-This is not the same information as ``transformation``, which expresses a probabilistic transformation from ``link.frame1`` to ``link.frame0``, assuming that the link exists.
+  The ``confidence`` value expresses how much the link creator was confident that this link actually exists.
+This is not the same information as ``transformation``, which expresses an uncertain transformation of points from ``childFrame`` to ``parentFrame``, assuming that the link exists.

-    FC: there is a lack of symmetry between the FrameId and the LinkId.
-FrameId is a unique index and the (missing) Frame object links the id to its name and you propose to use FrameId as a sort of handle for all the API.
-Why not doing the same with links?
-Have a unique LinkId and the Link table would have corresponding info: frame0, frame1, type, stamp, transform, confidence.
-But having the current LinkID structure seems inconvenient as a handle and splitting the time/transformation+confidence in this manner is rather arbitrary.

-``Links``
-  A list of ``Link``.
+  The ``label`` string allows the user to label links.
 ``DataType``
   A type of data to be attached to a frame or a link, a ``String``.
-``DataTypes``
-  A list of ``DataType``.
 ``DataBlob``
   Opaque binary data.
 ``Data``